 Portugal – an EU Country.
 Being part of the European Union gives Residents access to Europe’s largest trading block (of about 28 countries), with free movement of people, goods etc across these countries.
 Residents do not need passports to move between the Schengen countries (which are the bulk of the EU countries).
 Currency is the Euro, one of the world’s top 4 major currencies.

-Leading Peaceful and Stable Democracy – Portugal ranks 3rd on the Global Peace Index (Dec 2017) – the highest ranked EU Country.
+Leading Peaceful and Stable Democracy – Portugal ranks 6th (out of 163 countries) on the Global Peace Index (2022) – one of the highest ranked EU Countries.
 It has a multi-party democracy political system, with an independent Judiciary.